jagannathBhat/fit-tables/README.md

 # fit-tables

-Algorithm to generate Time Tables using a Genetic Algorithm.
+A web app that generates Time Tables using a Genetic Algorithm.

-## MVP

-Initially, this project will be built to generate time tables for Adi Shankara Institute of Engineering and Technology, Kalady (the institution at which the collaborators of this project are studying).

 ## Entities